milaguyenlam/strv-newsletter-service/README.md

 Here are the descriptions for each of the environment variables used in this project:

-- `SERVER_PORT`: This variable sets the port number on which the application server runs.
+- `PORT`: This variable sets the port number on which the application server runs.
 For example, if you set `SERVER_PORT=8080`, the application will run on port 8080.

-- `DATABASE_DSN`: This variable is the Data Source Name for the database.
+- `DATABASE_URL`: This variable is the Data Source Name for the database.
 It provides the information needed to connect to the database.
 In this case, it appears to be configured for a PostgreSQL database and contains information such as the host (where the database is located), the user (the username used to connect to the database), the password (the password used to authenticate the user), the dbname (the name of the database to connect to), and sslmode (whether or not to use SSL).

-- `FIREBASE_JSON`: This variable contains JSON that includes your Firebase project's credentials that are needed to authenticate with Firebase.
+- `FIREBASE_JSON`: This variable contains JSON encoded in BASE64 that includes your Firebase project's credentials that are needed to authenticate with Firebase.

 - `AWS_REGION`: This variable sets the AWS region that your application will interact with.
 For example, if your AWS resources (like your SES email service) are located in the North Europe region, you would set `AWS_REGION=eu-north-1`.